socketio/socket.io-website/source/docs/rooms.md

 });
 ```

-In that case, every sockets in the room **excluding** the sender will get the event.
+In that case, every socket in the room **excluding** the sender will get the event.

 To leave a channel you call `leave` in the same fashion as `join`.
 Both methods are asynchronous and accept a `callback` argument.